wldfngrs/symbolic-differentiator/README.md

 # Symbolic Differentiator
-Command line tool for computing differentials of single variable polynomial expression inputs.
+Command line tool for computing differentials of single variable polynomial expressions.

 ## Compiling
 Clone the repository, navigate to the project directory and run the following command on the terminal: